Kisky3/TOEIC/README.md

 3.`itemize`: to set out all the details of; to list the individual units or parts of.

 4.`neon sign`: a sign made from glass tubes filled with neon gas which light up when light up when an electric current goes through them.

+5.`pushcart`: a small cart pushed by hand; handcart.